grantcolley/best-stories-api/README.md

 - **[VolatileCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api/Cache/VolatileCache.cs)** uses `Interlocked.CompareExchange` for recycling the cache, and `Volatile.Read` for fetching a copy of the reference to it.
 See inline comments for more details.

 #### Benchmarking GetStoryCacheAsync

+Here is how the different caches compare when fetching a copy of the reference to the cache (local cache), or a copy of the stories in the cache (distributed cache).

 ```C#
 BenchmarkDotNet v0.13.6, Windows 11 (10.0.22621.1992/22H2/2022Update/SunValley2)
 Intel Core i7-10750H CPU 2.60GHz, 1 CPU, 12 logical and 6 physical cores